 Her research has been published in diverse venues, including Global Public Health, Practicing Anthropology, Latin American Perspectives, and Ethnos: Journal of Anthropology.
 Karin’s research and engagement has been supported by the National Science Foundation, the Wenner Gren Foundation, PEO Scholars, the Harry Frank Guggenheim Foundation, and the Feminist Review Trust.
 Karin was also awarded the 2015-2016 Campbell Fellowship for Transformative Research on Women in the Developing World by the School for Advanced Research in Santa Fe, New Mexico.

-Karin joined the Department of Anthropology at Wake Forest University in 2012 after completing her Ph.D. at the University of Arizona in 2011.
+Karin joined the Department of Anthropology at Wake Forest University after completing her MA and Ph.D. at the University of Arizona and teaching at Colby College.
 She received her BA in Anthropology from The Colorado College.

 Research and Scholarly Activities